 Small and quaint, this restaurant is found in an alley in Medina.
-But don’t let its humble looks fool you; the food here is delicious and the service outstanding.
+But don’t let its humble looks fool you; the food here is delicious, and the service is outstanding.

 One of the best ways to discover a new country is by taste.
 Finding traditional and authentic meals can tell you so much about the culture you’re experiencing.

 And Morocco proves this again and again.
 Luckily, you won’t have to look too long before you find a great Morocco restaurant in any of the main cities and towns.